 Set the stage for an honest reference.

-I start by letting the reference know that I want to place the candidate in a position where they will succeed.
+Reinforce to the reference that you want the candidate to be in a position where they will succeed.
 This helps them understand that being honest when talking about strengths and weaknesses will help the candidate over the long-term by avoiding a role in which they may not thrive.
 Starting a call like this leads to an open and more honest exchange.

 Ask the right questions.